The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Snapfon ez4GOverview:Overview

 One of my favorite things about the ez4G is the balance it strikes between simplicity and connectivity.
-It’s a basic brick-style phone, which means it’s easy to use.
-But it’s got internet browsing, 4G LTE speeds, hotspot capability, and GPS tracking.
-All of this comes in a phone that retails for just $79.
+It’s a basic brick-style phone, which means it’s easy to use, but it has internet browsing, 4G LTE speeds, hotspot capability, and GPS tracking.
+All of that comes in a phone that retails for just $99.
 Not bad for a brick!

-Additional emergency features, like an SOS button, speed dialing, and preprogrammable text messages, make it easy for seniors to get help or stay in touch.
+Additional emergency features, such as an SOS button, speed dialing, and preprogrammable text messages, make it easy for seniors to get help or stay in touch.
 Last, but definitely not least, the Snapfon ez4G comes with fall detection and a siren.
-These can be lifesaving tools in an emergency.
-Those features are pretty rare for a cell phone.
+These can be lifesaving tools in an emergency, and they’re pretty rare for a cell phone.

 Pros & Cons:Pros About Snapfon ez4G